kelly-mcguffog/capstone-project/README.md

 * Resize the application for any screen

-## Notes
+## Roadmap

 * As of August 2023, seed data is only available for Paris.
-* You must plant seed data before using this application.
+More data will be available soon.
 * Social media follow feature coming soon.